vlfom/CSD-detectron2/README.md

 # Results

-Only **a single CSD experiment** was run due to the lack of time with maximum CSD loss' weight of 0.5 (`CSD_WEIGHT_SCHEDULE_RAMP_BETA=0.5` in config).
-Though the authors used 1.0 in the paper, using it with batch sizes of 8 made the model diverge in several preliminary runs, so I decided to lower it.
-The detailed config can be found in `configs/voc/csd_L=07_U=12_R50RFCN.yaml`.

-The results can be found in **this Wandb [report](https://wandb.ai/vlfom/csd-detectron2/reports/RFCN-vs-CSD-RFCN-on-VOC07--Vmlldzo2NjAwNjI)**, I also made the project & runs public so you can check them in detail as well.
+The results can be found in **this Wandb [report](https://wandb.ai/vlfom/csd-detectron2/reports/RFCN-vs-CSD-RFCN-on-VOC07--Vmlldzo2NjAwNjI)** and the table above, I also made the project & runs public so you can check them in detail as well.

 Using the foregoing configuration, the **improvements from CSD regularization are only marginal**.
-On several occasions CSD-run outperformed baseline-run (e.g. iterations 6K and 10K), however, in the end, both models converged to nearly the same results.
-An important note to make is that introducing CSD regularization did not harm the model that hints that with the right hyperparameters it could actually help.
+On several occasions CSD-runs outperformed baseline-runs.
+An important note to make is that introducing CSD regularization did not harm the model that hints that with the right hyperparameters it could actually help more.

-Several things should definitely be tried that I left for the future work:
+Several things that I left for future experiments:
-- Both the baseline and CSD experiments seem to have not overfitted on VOC07 during training based on test APs.
-Also, the mAP of the baseline (46.6%) is very low comparing to SOTA results.
-Therefore, it is likely that **CSD regularization was not helpful because the model has not started overfitting yet**.
-Therefore, increasing training duration must be tried; specifically one can try increasing `SOLVER.MAX_ITER` and `SOLVER.STEPS`, I would start with `27000` and `(18000, 24000)` respectively;
-- Training using max_csd_weight of 0.5 with batch sizes of 16 was very stable, therefore, I would continue with increasing the CSD weight to 1.0, and then experimenting with changing the weight schedule, e.g. making the `CSD_WEIGHT_SCHEDULE_RAMP_T2` larger;
+- Trying a different max_csd_weight;
+- Increasing training duration;
-- Once the models start overfitting and CSD brings improvements, I would experiment with increasing backbone's capacity, i.e. replacing ResNet50 with ResNet101.
+- Increasing backbone's capacity, i.e. replacing ResNet50 with ResNet101.

 # Additional notes